Elvis ring, Woodstock tapes grab spotlight at Hollywood auction

 “It’s the quintessential Elvis jewelry piece,” said Brigitte Kruse, founder of GWS Auctions.
 Kruse said she thought the ring could fetch anything between $500,000 and $1 million at the 300-item auction on Nov.
 28.

-Presley gave the ring, which has a total 2.25 carats of diamonds and which he designed himself, to his opening band singer J.D.
+Presley gave the ring, made up of multiple diamonds that weigh a total of 9.81 carats and which he designed himself, to his opening band singer J.D.
 Sumner in 1975.

 Presley, who died in 1977 at age 42, was also a motor bike fan.
 A 1975 FLH 1200 Harley-Davidson that he liked to ride around his Graceland estate in Memphis carries a pre-sale estimate of $300,000 - $350,000, GWS said.
 Another of Presley’s bikes was sold for $800,000 in September 2019.